One of the first questions that are still asked when employee survey results are published is, “How did we benchmark?”

 At best, it might be that kick up the back side, but…

-When it comes to employee engagement, benchmarking is an abstraction, a meaningless comparison that says nothing about your ability to execute your business strategy effectively, now and in the future.
+Benchmarking engagement is pointless when it comes to employee engagement, benchmarking is an abstraction, a meaningless comparison that says nothing about your ability to execute your business strategy effectively, now and in the future.

 We don’t do wellbeing, inclusion or collaboration because they’re nice.
 We do them because they contribute to sustainable performance (and sometimes just because it’s the right thing to do).

 While you’re focused on where you compare against your competitors, you’re not focused on what’s going well and what’s not going well inside your own business.

-This is something that Gethin Nadin, Employee Wellbeing Director at Benefex talked about in our recent webinar – the problem with your employee survey.
+This is something that GethinNadin, Employee Wellbeing Director at Benefex talked about in our recent webinar – the problem with your employee survey.

-Gethin commented that:

-You are a unique business with your own benefits and you want to be a great place to work for different reasons.
-You can just get lost in benchmarking
+Gethin commented that: "You are a unique business with your own benefits and you want to be a great place to work for different reasons.
+You can just get lost in benchmarking!"

-For anyone that's involved in improving the employee experience, which should at the very least be all managers, psychology (and specifically Self-Determination Theory) tells us it's less likely to be a rewarding experience that sustains effort than seeing the real impact of and improved employee experience on people: Through better relationships, a greater connection with the purpose of the organisation, feelings of competence and autonomy.
+For anyone that''s involved in improving the employee experience, which should at the very least be all managers, psychology and specifically Self-Determination Theory tells us it''s less likely to be a rewarding experience that sustains effort than seeing the real impact of an improved employee experience on people: Through better relationships, a greater connection with the purpose of the organisation, feelings of competence and autonomy!

 If your scores are generally low, the question must be “what do we need to focus on that will make the biggest difference to our people, and to our business?” and that’s not necessarily the scores that you compare least favourably for (or even score lowest in).
-If your scores are generally high, the question should be the same.

 This issue is also closely related to the problem of when the measure becomes the goal, which is the subject of another blog post.

 Business is competitive.
 I do get that.
 So what happens when you’re all comparing yourselves to each other?
 Yes, you end up more vanilla than when you started.
-If you want to be an exceptional company you have to think like an exceptional company.
+If you want to be an exceptional company, you have to think like an exceptional company.

-Lionel Messi doesn’t concern himself with being more like Ronalso.
+Lionel Messi doesn’t concern himself with being more like Ronaldo.
 Naomi Osaka isn’t trying to be Serena Williams.

 The elite mindset is based on continuous self-improvement and differentiation.
 If you play the benchmarking game to its logical conclusion, it creates companies that are more and more similar – an example of regression towards the mean (or as Sir Francis Galton originally, and perhaps fittingly termed it, regression towards mediocrity).

-No matter which employee engagement survey platform you use or how big they are, you are still dealing with a sub-section of your ideal comparative population, if there's really such a thing if you're trying to find an edge.
+No matter which employee engagement survey platform you use or how big they are, you are still dealing with a sub-section of your ideal comparative population, if there''s really such a thing if you''re trying to find an edge.

-If there was a dataset across all providers you would have to take into account that they all use slightly different engagement models and questions, because there’s no universally accepted ‘construct’ of employee engagement.
+If there was a dataset across all providers, you would have to take into account that they all use slightly different engagement models and questions, because there’s no universally accepted ‘construct’ of employee engagement.